NathansDac/Sleek-Price/README.md

 Changes: Visualized numerical features (Inches, Weight, Price_euros) using box plots.
 Defined and applied functions (remove_outliers_iqr, remove_outliers_zscore) to remove outliers based on IQR and Z-score methods.
 Converted 'Weight' to numeric before outlier removal.
 Printed the shape of the DataFrame before and after outlier removal.
 Explanation and Justification: Outliers can significantly impact statistical analysis and machine learning models.
 Box plots help in visualizing the distribution and identifying potential outliers.
 Using both IQR (robust to skewed data) and Z-score (suitable for data closer to normal) methods allows for a tailored approach to outlier removal based on the characteristics of each numerical feature, aiming to improve model robustness.
+Data Cleaning - Data Type Conversion:

+Changes: Converted the Ram column from string (e.g., '8GB') to integer by removing 'GB'.
+Converted the Weight column to float after removing 'kg'.
+Explanation and Justification: Machine learning models typically require numerical input.
+The 'Ram' and 'Weight' columns were initially strings containing units ('GB', 'kg').
+Converting them to numerical types (integer for RAM, float for Weight) is necessary for numerical operations and model compatibility.
+Feature Engineering - Categorical Features (One-Hot Encoding):

+Changes: Performed one-hot encoding on Company, TypeName, Cpu_Brand, Cpu_Type, Gpu_Brand, and OpSys_Type columns using pd.get_dummies(). drop_first=True was used.
+Explanation and Justification: Categorical features (like Company, TypeName, etc.) need to be converted into a numerical format for most machine learning algorithms.
+One-hot encoding creates new binary columns for each category. drop_first=True is used to avoid multicollinearity, which can be an issue in linear models.
+Feature Engineering - Screen Resolution:

+Changes: Extracted width and height from the ScreenResolution string using regex.
+Calculated PPI (Pixels Per Inch).
+Created a binary Touchscreen column based on the presence of 'Touchscreen' in resolution types.
+Extracted the Screen_Resolution_Type.
+Dropped the original ScreenResolution column.
+Explanation and Justification: The original ScreenResolution column contained multiple pieces of information in a single string.
+Extracting width, height, and calculating PPI provides numerical features that are likely better predictors of price than the original string.
+Creating a binary Touchscreen feature simplifies this information for the model.
+Dropping the original column removes redundant information.